puppetlabs/puppet-docs/source/puppet/3/reference/lang_scope.markdown

 The scope lookup rules determine when a local scope becomes the parent of another local scope.

-There are two different sets of scope lookup rules: **static scope** and **dynamic scope.** Puppet 2.7 uses dynamic scope, but future versions of Puppet will use static scope.
-To help users prepare, Puppet 2.7 will print warnings to its log file whenever a variable's value would be different under static scope.
+There are two different sets of scope lookup rules: **static scope** and **dynamic scope.** Puppet 3 uses static scope for variables and dynamic scope for resource defaults.

+> **Note:** To help users prepare, Puppet 2.7 will print warnings to its log file whenever a variable's value would be different under static scope in Puppet 3.
 More details about the elimination of dynamic scope can be found [here][scopedoc].

 ### Static Scope